Mini-Project2024/Exam-Duty-scheduler/README.md

 For questions, suggestions, or feedback, please contact any of the members.

-<mark>Thank you for using CONNECTO!
-We hope this platform enhances your campus experience.</mark>
+<mark>Thank you for using Exam Duty Scheduler!
+We hope this platform enhances your user experience.</mark>